 Down to Earth

-Down to Earth is a podcast about hope.
-As climate change collides with our industrial food system, we focus not on doom but instead on people who are developing practical, innovative solutions.
-We invite you to meet farmers, ranchers, scientists, land managers, writers, and many others on a mission to create a world in which the food we eat is healthy—for us, for the land and water from which it springs, for the lives and livelihoods of the producers, and for the planet.
+Above all, it’s a podcast about hope.
+We focus not on doom but instead on people who are developing practical, innovative solutions.
+We invite you to meet farmers, ranchers, scientists, land managers, writers, and many others on a mission to create a world in which the food we eat is healthy—for us, for wildlife, for the lives and livelihoods of the producers, and for the planet.

 What does it take to be an apprentice on a farm or ranch?
 What does it take to mentor the apprentices?
 Paul Neubauer knows both sides, and talks about learning–and teaching–both practical and personal skills on the land.